TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/TypoScriptConfiguration.rst

     .. todo: This is not understandable without an example.
 This option might be deprecated and dropped.

 `view.defaultPid`
-    This can be used to specify a default target page id.
+    This can be used to specify a default target page ID.
 If this value is set, this value will be used as target page id.
 If `defaultPid` is set to `auto`, a pid is determined by loading the tt_content record that contains this plugin.
 An error will be thrown if more than one record matches the `list_type`.